taocpp/json/doc/Interoperability.md

 ## Specific Notes

-The following properties and limitations are specific to particular file formats.
+The following properties and limitations are specific to the interaction with particular file formats.

 ### JSON